team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 also link to our deployment here

 ### Repositories
-The following is a list of all the current and future github repositories that was/will be used to develop the MTOGO Food Delivery System.
+The following is a list of all the current and future github repositories that was used to develop the MTOGO Food Delivery System.

 #### Microservices
 1. Customer Service: https://github.com/team-rocket-we-are-blasting-of-again/exam-customer-service